rishid23/dual-cone-gradient-descent/README.md

 ### How it works

-* gradients are flattened → resolved using chosen mode → unflattened and applied
+* gradients end up flattened → then resolved using chosen mode → then proceed to be unflattened and applied
-* weight decay support is included
+* weight decay support has been included
 * `eps` avoids division by zero when normalizing

-The figures below (2–4 from the paper) illustrate how DCGD resolves conflicting gradients using dual cone projections:
+The figures below (2–4 from the paper) illustrate how DCGD resolves conflicting gradients using the dual cone projections:

 <img width="581" alt="image" src="https://github.com/user-attachments/assets/ed55900e-818c-420e-8a2c-3503c212287a" style="border: 1px solid #ccc; padding: 4px; border-radius: 6px;"/>
 <img width="499" alt="image" src="https://github.com/user-attachments/assets/e6593e62-c05f-4dec-9fac-910477fc338e" />